-The Ancient Egyptians saw and treated life as a gift.
+The Ancient Egyptians saw, and treated life as, a gift.
 They knew that everyone makes mistakes.
 That our life was more like a sculpture that you keep working on, keep learning from.
-It may not feel like it sometimes.
-We all have those moments where we hate it.
-Where we curse our parents for bringing us into this world, but each and every one of us has a choice with how we live our life.
-We have a choice, in every minute of every day - do we cause suffering and heartache?
-Or do we try, as best as we can, to be kind and compassionate?
+It may not feel like it, sometimes.
+We all have those moments when we hate it; whn we curse our parents, for bringing us into this world, but each, and every one, of us has a choice, over how we live our lives.
+We have a choice, in every minute, of every day - do we cause suffering and heartache?
+Or, do we try, as best as we can, to be kind and compassionate?

-Charles Bukowski reminds us: “we’re all going to die, all of us, what a circus!
-That alone should make us love each other but it doesn’t.
+Charles Bukowski reminds us: “we”re all going to die, all of us, what a circus!
+That, alone, should make us love each other - but it doesn”t.
 We are terrorized and flattened by trivialities, we are eaten up by nothing.”

 So what can be done?
 Know yourself.
 Find the fire in yourself.
-Strive for balance in life, and more than anything remember the words of Alan Watts, that life “was a musical thing, and you were supposed to sing, or to dance while the music was being played.”
+Strive for balance in life and, more than anything, remember the words of Alan Watts, that life: “was a musical thing, and you were supposed to sing, or to dance, while the music was being played.”